 Aside from the main WSOP events, there are also many circuit events.
 These are tournaments held before the main WSOP, and they are held in many different locations, although the majority of these locations are in the USA.
 Winners of WSOP circuit events are not awarded a bracelet, but instead win a ring.
 The world’s biggest players aren’t found at these circuit events too often, although many up-and-coming stars play them.
 This doesn’t mean that the quality is low though – it still takes a lot of skill, as well as some luck, to win a WSOP circuit event.

 What Types of Poker Are Played at the WSOP?

-The first of these is to find a backer – or several backers – who will bankroll you and therefore subsidize a large amount of your buy-in to a tournament.
+- You can find a backer – or several backers – who will help bankroll your buy-in to a tournament.
 The problem?
-Nobody is likely to bankroll a completely unproven player at a competition featuring the world’s very best exponents of the game.
-This means that this is only an option once you’ve already got some experience of playing poker at the highest level.
+Nobody is likely to bankroll a completely unproven player for such a prestigious event.
+So, this is only really an option once you’ve already got some experience of playing poker at the highest level.

-The other option is to enter one of the satellite tournaments held online, and these are held at many of the world’s biggest poker sites.
-These satellite tournaments often have a number of stages.
-So, if you paid, for example, a C$10 buy-in, you might then have to get past four or five different tournaments to get a ticket.
-If you entered the process later though, which will cost considerably more, you might only have to qualify from one tournament to get your hands on a seat at the WSOP.
+- There is also the option to enter one of the satellite tournaments held online, hosted by many of the world’s biggest poker sites.
+These events often have a number of stages.
+So, for example, if you paid a C$10 buy-in, you might then have to get past four or five different tournaments to win a ticket.
+If you entered the process later, though, you may only have to qualify from one tournament, but it will cost you considerably more.

 How to Watch the WSOP in Canada